-Complementary to the findings indicated on page 25 of this report under the caption - "Assess the achievements derived from the Agency efforts to date within the framework of the strategy defined in the treatment continuum", the testimonials of past graduates and those presently in residents serves to highlight the benefits derived from participation in the Halfway House transitional living programme.
-In every instance the perception of the clients interviewed was that "they were being given a passport back into society....being treated as equal citizens".
+Complementary to the findings indicated above under the caption - "Assess the achievements derived from the Agency efforts to date within the framework of the strategy defined in the treatment continuum", the testimonials of past graduates and those presently in residents serves to highlight the reported benefits derived from participation in the Halfway House transitional living programme.
+In every instance, the perception of the clients interviewed was that they were doing well and this was a life changing opportunity for them.
+This was mostly related to the new relationship that they had now developed with their 'higher power'.

-Successful clients maintain contact with both the BF and CH where they provide support for holding groups and mentoring clients.
+It was reported that successful clients maintained contact with the facility where they facilitate and participate in groups and mentoring sessions for present clients.
 The recovering community as a whole view these successes as important in providing hope to other addicted individuals who are struggling with maintaining abstinence and or re-offending.
-The opportunity to enroll in and participate in transitional housing either by self referral or by mandate is a tremendous plus for prospective clients given the high degree of social disconnectedness associated with drug abuse and criminal offending.
+The opportunity to enroll in and participate in transitional housing either by self-referral or by mandate is a tremendous plus for prospective clients given the high degree of social disconnectedness associated with drug abuse and criminal offending.

-The following testimonials speak for themselves with respect to the beneficiaries.
+The following testimonial speaks for itself with respect to the benefits of the client's experience.